-Any stockholder who intends to present a proposal at the Company's Annual Meeting of Stockholders for fiscal 2006 must ensure that the proposal is received by the Corporate Secretary at Arrowhead Research Corporation, 1118 East Green Street, Pasadena, CA 91106, not later than August 1, 2005 in order to be considered for inclusion in our proxy materials for that meeting.
+Any stockholder who meets the requirements of the proxy rules under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), who intends to present a proposal at the Company's 2011 Annual Meeting of Stockholders must ensure that the proposal is received by the Corporate Secretary at Arrowhead Research Corporation, 201 South Lake Avenue, Suite 703, Pasadena, CA 91101, not later than January 3, 2011, in order to be considered for inclusion in our proxy materials for that meeting.
+Proposals received after that date may be excluded from the Company's proxy statement.